The Bankrate promise

 Greg McBride, CFA, Bankrate chief financial analyst: “Consistent contributions to savings are essential to being prepared for all life throws at us.
 Because savings may fluctuate due to one-off, even relatively minor, expenses, it is important to replenish this so you’re adequately saved for unplanned expenses large or small, or even opportunities that present themselves.”

-Kenneth Chavis IV, CFP, senior wealth manager at LourdMurray: “A rainy day fund is essential for everyone — no matter what life stage you are in or how big your net worth.
+Kenneth Chavis IV, CFP, senior wealth advisor at Versant Capital Management: “A rainy day fund is essential for everyone — no matter what life stage you are in or how big your net worth.
 A rainy day fund, like an umbrella, provides cover for life’s inevitable rainy day.
 Whether it’s tomorrow or a year from now, a rainy day is bound to come, so it’s best to properly prepare for this with an adequate amount of cash in a highly liquid account.”